qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

   - To compute the truncated perturbative expansion, the signal envelopes are approximated as a linear combination of Chebyshev polynomials.
-  - The order of the Chebyshev approximations, along with central carrier frequencies for defining the “envelope” of each ``Signal``, must be provided at instantiation.
+  - The order of the Chebyshev approximations, along with central carrier frequencies for defining the “envelope” of each :class:`.Signal`, must be provided at instantiation.

 See the :class:`.DysonSolver` API docs for more details.